 Who should attend?

-This workshop is aimed at life scientists and bioinformaticians working or being interested in the field of metagenomics / microbiomics.
-No prior knowledge of metagenomic / microbiomics sequences analysis or specific programming skills are required.
+This workshop is aimed at beginners as well as advanced users, life scientists and bioinformaticians interested in the analysis of Next-Generation sequencing data.
+No prior knowledge of sequences data analysis or specific programming skills are required.

 What will you learn?

-- How to choose and accomplish the most appropriate approach to analyze taxonomic composition of your metagenomics / microbiomics data
+- How to choose and accomplish the most appropriate approach to de novo assembly and how to evaluate its outcome

 - You will gain hands-on experience using a range of data resources and tools